RLX Technology Inc. (RLX) Shares Rise Despite Market Challenges

 RLX’s Market Performance

-RLX’s stock has seen a -3.27% decrease for the week, with a -15.66% drop in the past month and a 8.72% gain in the past quarter.
-The volatility ratio for the week is 6.02%, and the volatility levels for the past 30 days are at 5.77% for RLX Technology Inc. The simple moving average for the past 20 days is -5.88% for RLX’s stock, with a 18.95% simple moving average for the past 200 days.
+RLX’s stock has seen a -2.46% decrease for the week, with a -15.60% drop in the past month and a 14.98% gain in the past quarter.
+The volatility ratio for the week is 6.59%, and the volatility levels for the past 30 days are at 5.49% for RLX Technology Inc. The simple moving average for the last 20 days is -3.99% for RLX’s stock, with a simple moving average of 19.10% for the last 200 days.

 Analysts’ Opinion of RLX